brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* Improvement: What's New - Improved the ability to see the new updates for Spectra in the form of a feed under the Dashboard.

 = 2.14.0 - Monday, 8th July 2024 =
 * Fix: Global - Optimized the `Ultimate Addons for Gutenberg` database updation and resolved the editor refresh and RichText issues.
 Read more about migration [here](https://wpspectra.com/docs/spectra-database-update-instructions/).